openNDS/mesh11sd/README.md

 	# Auto configure mesh interfaces in the wireless configuration.
 	# Default 0 (disabled).
 Set to 1 to enable.
 	#
+	# Possible values:
+	# 0 Disabled
+	# 1 Enabled
+	# 2 Same as 1 but executes `commit_all` and enables LuCi
+	# 	Warning, this will lock the auto config to the initial autoconfigured mode.
+	#	If you want a locked portal, ensure you have the upstream Internet connection active
+	#	BEFORE first boot after reflash or install.
+	# 	For example if the meshnode initially configures as a portal,
+	#	portal detect will be set to 0 permanently.
+	#
+	#	The effect of option 2 can be reversed by issuing the command `mesh11sd revert_all revert`
+	#
 	# When set to 0, the mesh11sd daemon will check for an existing mesh configuration.
 	#
 	# Warning: If an existing mesh configuration is found, it will be honoured even if it is incorrect.